 There’s no limit to the number of labels you can apply to an issue.
 You can also create a new label from the All Issues table by clicking the icon.

 You can zero-in on issues with specific characteristics by applying filters.
 The menu of filters is accessible through the icon in the top-right corner.
 You can apply multiple filters to narrow results as much as possible.

 Each filter applied appears in the table's header.
 To remove a filter, click the .

 The available filters are:

-- Priority: Filter issues by priority–Low, Medium, High, or Unprioritized.
+- Urgency: Filter issues by priority–Low, Medium, High, or Unprioritized.

 - Assignee: Filter issues by assignee.
 Select a user or show unassigned issues.

 - State: Filter issues by state–Open, In Progress, Closed-Fixed, Closed-Ignore, or Unset.